sangttruong/sangttruong/README.md

 ### Hello, I'm Sang 👋

 I'm a senior at DePauw University.
-I enjoy research related to statistical learning, data mining, and applied mathematical modeling.
-I'm also interested in computational chemistry.
-Check out my recent <a href="https://scholar.google.com/citations?user=3vc6zDsAAAAJ&hl=en">publications</a>.
+The driving force of my research is the interdisciplinary application of machine learning and statistical algorithms.
+Check out my <a href="https://drive.google.com/drive/folders/1gsAtxHmku5Iadxs2srXqOUzvMnoRg2jN?usp=sharing">CV</a> and recent <a href="https://scholar.google.com/citations?user=3vc6zDsAAAAJ&hl=en">publications</a>.
 My contact information is below.
 Please connect as I love to talk and collaborate with scholars all around the globe!

 <p align="center">
 <a href="https://scholar.google.com/citations?user=3vc6zDsAAAAJ&hl=en">